-Currently, the main shareholder of Vienna Insurance Group AG Wiener Versicherung Gruppe, Wiener Städtische Wechselseitige Versicherungsverein - Vermögensverwaltung - Vienna Insurance Group, provides D&O and casualty insurance (including life insurance) to the top management level of VIG Group.
-Furthermore, members of the Management Board are included in a travel health (group) insurance for business travel (like employees).
+Currently, the main shareholder of VIENNA INSURANCE GROUP AG Wiener Versicherung Gruppe, Wiener Städtische Wechselseitige Versicherungsverein - Vermögensverwaltung - Vienna Insurance Group, provides D&O and casualty insurance (including life insurance) to the top management level of VIG Group.
+Furthermore, members of the Managing Board are included in a travel health (group) insurance for business travel (like employees).

-Facilities of the company, own insurance contracts
+Facilities of the Company, own insurance contracts

-In general, members of the Management Board are permitted to use all facilities provided by the Company to its employees at the respective place of business subject to the same, respectively adequately equivalent conditions as applicable to employees.
+In general, members of the Managing Board are permitted to use all facilities provided by the Company to its employees at the respective place of business subject to the same or adequately equivalent conditions as applicable to employees.

-However, the Supervisory Board Committee for Management Board matters is entitled to amend the terms of use for members of the Management Board or to prohibit the use in individual cases.
-Insurance policies taken out by members of the Management Board are subject to the same terms and conditions as employees of the Company.
+However, the Supervisory Board Committee for Managing Board Matters is entitled to amend the terms of use for members of the Managing Board or to prohibit the use in individual cases.

+Insurance policies taken out by members of the Managing Board are subject to the same terms and conditions as those taken out by employees of the Company.

-It is specifically noted that a member of the Management Board is not entitled to receive or accept any commission or other remuneration in connection with the entering into, or maintaining of, own insurance contracts or which are brokered by such member of the Management Board.
+It is specifically noted that a member of the Managing Board is not entitled to receive or accept any commission or other remuneration in connection with the entering into, or maintaining of, own insurance contracts or insurance contracts which are brokered by such member of the Managing Board.

-A member of the Management Board must consider whether insured events involving family, friends, or other close personal connections are processed in accordance with the general applicable guidelines.
+A member of the Managing Board must ensure that insured events involving family, friends, or other close personal connections are processed in accordance with the general applicable guidelines.